caiocesar333/URL-Shortener/README.md

 ### What could be improved if I had more time

 1. Code refactoring to make it cleaner.
-2. Handling login exceptions: An unregistered user would be redirected to the login page if they accessed a logged-in page without an active session.
-A registered user would be redirected to the logged-in page when accessing an anonymous page with an active session.
-3. Implementation of a toggle button in the frontend to expand and shrink the original links.
+2. Implementation of a toggle button in the frontend to expand and shrink the original links.
-4. Logout functionality.
-5. Unit and End-To-End tests
+3. Unit and End-To-End tests